 Pork belly burnt ends

-Enjoy these oven-cooked bacon burnt ends as a party appetizer or game day side with your favorite pulled pork recipe!
-The sweet, tangy bbq glaze is sure to be a hit!
+Making pork burnt ends in the oven is the perfect party appetizer or game day side.
+Pair it with your favorite pulled pork recipe, and the sweet, tangy bbq glaze is sure to be a hit!

 - Bacon ends

 - Dry rub (or make your own, see below)

 How to make bacon burnt ends in the oven

 We are going to make these bacon burnt ends in the oven with a dutch oven.
 While it might just possibly be the most unconventional bacon ends recipe ever, once you try it, you’ll see why we make it this way!

 Serving suggestions for bacon burnt ends